Name: Melanie Conroy | Department:World Languages & Literatures |

 3 Encyclopedia Entries: “Adolphe,” “The Prince of Carency.
 A Novel,” and “Secret Memoirs of the Duke and Duchess of O,” The Cambridge Guide to the Eighteenth-Century Novel, 1660-1820, edited by April London, accepted March, 2018.

-Invited note: “Visualizing Social Networks: Palladio and the Encyclopédistes,” (In)forming Revolution: Information Networks in the Age of Revolutions, edited by Brian Banks, Age of Revolutions, September, 2017: https://ageofrevolutions.com/2017/09/25/visualizing-social-networks-palladio-and-the-encyclopedistes-pt-i/
+Invited note: “Visualizing Social Networks: Palladio and the Encyclopédistes.”
+(In)forming Revolution: Information Networks in the Age of Revolutions, ed.
+Brian Banks, Age of Revolutions, September, 2017: https://ageofrevolutions.com/2017/09/25/visualizing-social-networks-palladio-and-the-encyclopedistes-pt-i/

 Invited Note: "The Salons Project: a digital approach to eighteenth-century French salons," Voltaire Foundation, University of Oxford, March 28, 2019. https://voltairefoundation.wordpress.com/2019/02/19/the-salons-project-a-digital-approach-to-eighteenth-century-french-salons/